programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 If we wanted, we could just keep adding glyphs to the plot!
 In addition to the `circle`, `line`,   and `triangle` glyphs, there are many others, including:  `asterisk`, `circle_cross`, `circle_x`, `cross`, `diamond`, `diamond_cross`, `inverted_triangle`, `square`, `square_cross`, `square_x`, and `x`.

-When calling a glyph method, at a minimum, we'll pass the data we would like to plot, but frequently we'll add styling arguments.
+When calling a glyph method, at a minimum, we must pass the data we would like to plot, but frequently we might add styling arguments.
 Here, we set a size, color, and legend name for each glyph.

 ```python
 p.legend.click_policy='hide'
 ```

-We'll also add our first piece of code that brings some interactivity to the plot.
+We will also add our first piece of code that brings some interactivity to the plot.
 By setting a `click_policy` on our legend, a user can now click on each legend entry (e.g. circle, line, triangle) to show/hide that piece of data!
 The `click_policy` can also be set to `mute` instead of `hide`.
 This would mute the color of that data on clicking rather than hide it completely.

 ```python
 show(p)